Day 30 - Prayers at Cruz de Ferro : Rabanal del Camino to Molinaseca

 When we finally arrived in Molinaseca we were treated to a flat sidewalk, which took us past a church set against the hillside, and over the historical bridge known as the Bridge of the Pilgrims.

 Despite the beauty of the town, with very sore legs we were now ready to finish our day's hike, so we headed towards one of the first listed albergues in the guidebook, the Hostal El Horno, Casa Rural.
 This establishment is very clean, comfortable and welcoming.
-We were soon checked into a third floor room, which was a beautiful massive space including a private kitchenette and private washroom!
+We were soon checked into a third-floor room, which was a beautiful massive space including a private kitchenette and private washroom!
 Once settled in and after resting for a few minutes we commenced with cleaning our packs and enjoying a warm shower.
-We were also fortunate to have a laundry service provided by the hostess of the albergue (could there really be anything more wonderful?).
+We were also fortunate to have a laundry service provided by the hostess of the Albergue (could there really be anything more wonderful?).
 She was a truly wonderful lady.

-By mid afternoon, we were refreshed and so set out for lunch at a nearby establishment, el Bar Pepe, located beside the main bridge and between two lock walls.
+By mid-afternoon, we were refreshed and so set out for lunch at a nearby establishment, el Bar Pepe, located beside the main bridge and between two lock walls.
 There we enjoyed a cold beer as well as cheese sandwiches.
 After enjoying our riverside meal we wandered Molinaseca which is a quiet, clean town with narrow streets which cars seem improbably to navigate.
 It is clear that while Molinaseca is a beautiful town, it is also one which has recently been very developed for pilgrims, including an albergue named Martin Sheen's "They Way", and another named "El Ramon", which as it turns out was not the one mentioned in the movie.
 As I write this I have mixed feelings about the highly westernized development of these small villages in the Spanish countryside.
 I can appreciate their desire to develop the region, revitalize their towns, and build an economy - but I also wonder what effect it will have on their culture.
 I suppose time will tell.
-We were also fortunate to be able to visit the Iglesia de San Nicolas, a wonderful structure with a beautiful alter.
+We were also fortunate to be able to visit the Iglesia de San Nicolas, a wonderful structure with a beautiful altar.

-During our tour of the city we resupplied our hiking treats in a local variety shop where we purchased dried fruit, granola bars, and post cards.
+During our tour of the city, we resupplied our hiking treats in a local variety shop where we purchased dried fruit, granola bars, and postcards.
 While grateful for the opportunity to restock, we were stunned while shopping in the Tienda when we were charged nearly twice as much as a local purchasing more dried food than us.
 This makes the third or fourth time that we have witnessed pilgrims getting charged much more for the exact same products than local residents.
 Ah well - as one of our friends reminded us, "be grateful for what you receive, accept what the world provides, and try not to have so many expectations.
 Learn to accept rather than expect."

 As evening set in, we ran into our American and Canadian colleagues whose albergue overlooked the Church.
-After enjoying a few glasses on wine on their balcony we were invited to stay for dinner, which turned out to be a wonderful Brazilian dish made "to change what pilgrims were having every night."
+After enjoying a few glasses of wine on their balcony we were invited to stay for dinner, which turned out to be a wonderful Brazilian dish made "to change what pilgrims were having every night."
 As such, instead of the pilgrim menu, we enjoyed flavoured rice, beans, eggs, water, wine, and pudding!
-The host spent the evening talking with us and giving us advice for the coming trail, showed us his credential, suggested that we slow down and enjoy the moments as they come, and wished us luck.
+The host spent the evening talking with us and giving us advice for the coming trail, showed us his credentials, suggested that we slow down and enjoy the moments as they come, and wished us luck.

 After our incredible meal, at the Hostel Casa San Nicolas, we took our evening walk through town getting some night photographs.

 Admittedly we have returned to our room very late but we have had a wonderful day, we have been well fed, and are happy and relaxed.
 I think that today was one of the best days on the Camino so far.
-Excitingly....depressingly (?).... we are now just over 200 km from Santiago. _________________________________________________________________________________
+Excitingly....depressingly (?).... we are now just over 200 km - or about 8 days - from Santiago.

 Practical information: